-Figure 2 Total Wildland Fire Management program costs for fiscal year 2020.
+Figure 2 Total Wildland Fire Management program costs for FY 2020.

-Total Suppression activity costs were approximately \$511 million, which consists of \$444 million funded from the WFM appropriation and an additional \$67 million of new budget authority that was transferred from the Wildfire Suppression Operations Reserve Fund to DOI for emergency wildfire suppression operations.
+Total suppression activity costs were approximately \$511 million, which consists of \$444 million funded from DOI's WFM appropriation and an additional \$67 million of new budget authority that was transferred from the Wildfire Suppression Operations Reserve Fund to the DOI for emergency wildfire suppression operations.
 Wildfire outlays include direct wildfire incident accounts as well as non-incident-specific wildfire support accounts (e.g. an aviation contract servicing multiple fires).
-Note that fires not only span FYs, but also costs associated with a wildfire incident may take multiple fiscal years to resolve as items like cost-share agreements, cost-recovery efforts, and invoice submissions are reconciled.
+Note that fires not only span FYs, but also costs associated with a wildfire incident may take multiple FYs to resolve as items like cost-share agreements, cost-recovery efforts, and invoice submissions are reconciled.

-Figure 3 Suppression activity costs by cost driver for fiscal year 2020.
-Labor expenses include personnel compensation, benefits and transportation of people.
-This represents a national perspective, as cost drivers vary by incident specific situations.
+Figure 3 Suppression activity costs by cost driver for FY 2020.
+Labor expenses including personnel compensation, benefits and transportation of people.
+This represents a national perspective as cost drivers vary by incident specific situations.

-Figure 4 DOI CAP Emergency Suppression shown by Cost Driver showing labor by far as the most significant cost.
+Figure 4 DOI CAP Emergency Suppression shown by Cost Driver showing labor by far as the most significant

-Two funding transfers from the Wildfire Suppression Operations Reserve Fund totaling \$67.0 million were necessary late in the FY as suppression funds were exhausted.
-The transfers were needed primarily for labor costs in order to provide for the necessary resources for DOI fires and to assist wildland fire partners.
-As previously mentioned, DOI provides a significant amount of support in wildfire response to our Federal, Tribal, state, and local partners for fires that occur outside DOI-administered lands, and DOI receives similar reciprocal support for DOI jurisdictional fires.
-As demonstrated in the graph below, funding transferred to DOI from the Wildfire Suppression Operations Reserve Fund supported wildfire response activity on various jurisdictions.
-While \$29.2 million of the funding supported wildfires on DOI-administered lands, the funding also supported USDA Forest Service fires (\$26.7 million) and state and local cooperators (\$9.7 million).
+Two funding transfers from the Wildfire Suppression Operations Reserve Fund were necessary late in the FY as suppression funds were exhausted.
+The transfers were needed primarily for labor costs in order to provide the necessary resources for DOI fires and to assist wildland fire partners.
+As previously mentioned, DOI provides a significant amount of support in wildfire response to our federal, tribal, state, and local partners for fires that occur outside DOI-administered lands, and the DOI receives similar reciprocal support for DOI jurisdictional fires.
+As demonstrated in the graph below, funding transferred to the DOI from the Wildfire Suppression Operations Reserve Fund supported wildfire response activity on various jurisdictions.
+While \$29.2 million of the funding supported wildfires on DOI-administered lands, the funding also supported wildfire response on USDA Forest Service fires (\$26.7 million) and state and local fires (\$9.7 million).

-Figure 5 DOI 2020 CAP Emergency Suppression cost shown by partner (i.e. the jurisdictional fires on which the DOI funds were expended).
+Figure 5 DOI 2020 CAP Emergency Suppression cost shown by partner.
 DOI contributed significant effort to partners.

 Figure 6 DOI CAP Emergency Suppression cost shown by geographic area.
-These correlate well with incident activity and DOI lands in the West.
-(North OPS and South OPS refer to Northern California and Southern California Geographic Area Coordination Centers).
-(Costs do not include national-level costs benefiting more than one geographic area)
+These correlates well with incident activity and DOI lands in the West.

-Figure 7 DOI CAP Emergency Suppression costs by fire size.
-No size-range of fires accounted for a significantly disproportionate amount of total cost.
-(Reflects only direct incident specific costs)
+Figure 7 DOI CAP Emergency Suppression cost demonstrated by fire size.
+No size-range of fires accounted for a significantly disproportion amount of cost.